 Adams, M., & Bell, L. A. (Eds.).
 (2016).
 Teaching for diversity and social justice (3rd ed.).
-New York: Routledge.
+Routledge.

 Michaels, S., O’Connor, M. C., Hall, M. W., & Resnick, L. B. (2010).
 Accountable Talk® sourcebook: For classroom conversation that works.
-Pittsburgh, PA: University of Pittsburgh Institute for Learning.
-Retrieved from https://ifl.pitt.edu/how-we-work/sourcebook.cshtml
+University of Pittsburgh Institute for Learning. https://ifl.pitt.edu/how-we-work/sourcebook.cshtml